troe27/UU-NGS02/docs/index.md

 ### Task4
-For the fourth task, we will then look at the difference in allele-frequency for each variant between groups to identify interesting variants.
+For the fourth task, we will then look at the divergence in allele-frequency for each variant between groups to identify interesting variants.
 The metric we will be using for this is the [Fixation index](https://en.wikipedia.org/wiki/Fixation_index).
 Usually this would be done in Python, R or command line tools such as [VCFtools](https://vcftools.github.io/man_latest.html) or [plink](https://www.cog-genomics.org/plink/1.9/basic_stats).
-For convenience's sake, we are going to use [SNiPlay](https://sniplay.southgreen.fr/cgi-bin/analysis_v3.cgi), a webtool with a graphical user interface.
+For convenience's sake, we are going to use [SNiPlay](https://sniplay.southgreen.fr/cgi-bin/analysis_v3.cgi), a webtool with a graphical user interface that also allows us to plot the results.

 for this you will need the VCF, the reference and the two lists from Task3.